NHS says UK general practitioners may use extra COVID-19 vaccine doses at discretion | Health

 NHS says UK general practitioners may use extra COVID-19 vaccine doses at discretion

-Pfizer will request for an approval of its COVID-19 vaccine in Japan on Friday, according to Kyodo News.
-Britain became the first country in the world to deploy Pfizer's vaccine earlier this month.
+Britain earlier this month became the first country in the world to deploy Pfizer's vaccine.

 - READ MORE ON: